bit-shift-io/fido-and-kitch-dart/README.md

 # Fido and Kitch

 Fido and Kitch is a puzzle platformer.
-It features local couch coop with bit sized puzzles.
+It features local couch co-op with bite sized puzzles.
 Think Lurid Land made with Flutter and Flame.

 ## Install